» Hiring an Attorney

 Estate planning is not just for the wealthy.
 Every adult should have an estate plan, yet surprisingly, most Americans do not.
 The perceived cost of creating one is among the most cited reasons for a lack of estate planning.
 The consequences of not ha… Read More

 JTWROS, Joint owners, Joint Tenants With Rights Of Survivorship.
-Concept with keyword, people and icons.

 The Perils of Joint Ownership of Property